Aiken Technical College Announces New ManuFirst SC Certificate Program

 The ManuFirst SC Certificate program consists of 62 hours of coursework that lead to an entry-level advanced manufacturing certification.
 During the training, students learn about safety, quality practices and measurement, manufacturing processes and production, maintenance awareness, and OHSA-10.

-Seven area companies are already partners with the College for this initiative: AGY, Aiken Personnel Services, Aiken Precision Technologies, BAE Systems, Graniteville Specialty Fabrics, MTU, and The Carlstar Group.
+Several area companies are already partners with the College for this initiative: AGY, Aiken Personnel Services, Aiken Precision Technologies, BAE Systems, Bridgestone, Graniteville Specialty Fabrics, MAU, MTU, Second Chance Job Center, and The Carlstar Group.

 As partners, the companies will consider those who have earned a ManuFirst SC Certificate for open positions, participate in post-training job fairs held for completers, and will count the certificate as equivalent to one year of manufacturing work experience.
 However, enrolling in and completing the program does not guarantee employment.